swet96/Neural-Analogical-Reasoning-Meta-Learning/readme.md

 It has two neural networks, 1st: embedding neural network(NN), 2nd: classification neural network(NN)
 >Each task has 24 training samples.
 (24, 3*64*64)
 >After embedding NN (24,m)
->Class average embedding (2,m) => flatten this (2m,)
+>Class average embedding (since this is a binary class)(2,m) => flatten this (2m,)
->X_test= (4,3*64*64) (if you plan to pass it through embedding NN then (4,m) but it gives worse performance, the loss seems to get stuck)
+>X_test= (4,3*64*64) (if you plan to pass it through embedding NN then dimension is (4,m) but it gives worse performance, the loss seems to get stuck)
 >concatenate X_test and class average embedding (4,2m+3*64*64)
-> pass this through classification NN
+> pass this through classification NN to get predictions

-Th frist one is used to get class average embedding and second one is used to predict label for the test image. self.adapt outputs r (no of classes,)
+Th frist one is used to get class average embedding and second one is used to predict label for the test image. self.adapt outputs r of dimesion =(no of classes,).

 - Things you can tweak : Initially by using my own CNN giving very weird results(results were either getting stuck at 0.25/0.75, maybe stuck at local minima or they would randomly oscillate between 0.25 an d0,75 ).
 I experiemnted with ADAM and SGD optimizer and ReduceLROnPlateau(optimizer, patience=5, threshold=1e-3, verbose=True) scheduler.
 It did not give much improvement.